axiom2018/PyTorch-In-Detail/README.md

 that.
 Playing around with different NLP functionality.
 However the "Basics_In_Detail" file is strictly non NLP PyTorch code.

-### <b><i>Side note to keep in mind: </i></b>
+### <b><i>2 side note to keep in mind: </i></b>
-Admittedly the comment formatting is a tiny bit off.
+1) Admittedly the comment formatting is a tiny bit off.
 Why?
 Well I was working on both portions of code at my regular job.
 So I was using Google Colab on my phone and in order to properly <i>SEE</i> the comments, I had to not make them so long in a horizontal sense.

+2) I've documented every error I've overcome in great detail and they're part of the comments to help others get over the same errors.
+Hopefully it does help people.

 ### So what's this project?

+1) PyTorch_NLP_In_Detail.ipynb

+A lot of <b>IN DEPTH</b> code about the basics/intermediate functionality of NLP within PyTorch.
+Heavily commented and outputs along the way so the individual seeing it can visually see and follow along.

+  - Torchtext datasets
+  - Next & Iter
+  - Enumeration
+  - Tokenization with & without PyTorch
+  - Counter
+  - Vocab
+  - Encoding/Decoding strings
+  - Ngrams
+  - Bag of words
+  - Padding
+  - Dataset
+  - Dataloader
+  - Neural Networks
+    1) Basics of input/outut of a layer and how it works (Ex: Linear, Embedding, etc)
+    2) Loss functions
+    3) Dimension operations
+    4) Models
+    5) Updating embedding weights of a model
+    6) Requires Grad
+    7) Predictions explained in detail
+    8) Detach
+  - Gensim
+  - Glove
+  - Datapipes
+    1) IterableWrapper
+    2) FileLister
+    3) Map a datapipe

+  - Build Vocab From Iterator (with yield function)
+  - Transforms
+  - Batches
+  - Lambdas
+  - Packed Sequences
+  - Character Encoding
+  - Bert
+  - TensorDataset

-1) PyTorch_Basics_In_Detail.ipynb
+2) PyTorch_Basics_In_Detail.ipynb

 Explanations about the basics of the libraries functions with Tensors.